cspr-rad/kairos-spec/src/spec.typ

 - Check if the transaction is posted within the server's phase 1, see @phases.
 If not, return a clear error to the API caller.
 - Create a TxID and return this to the API caller
-- Post the transaction and TxID to the dB
+- Write the transaction and TxID to the database
 - Verify the transaction.
 If this fails, put the transaction status to Cancelled.
   - Signature
   - TokenID and amount are legitimate, given the current Validium's state
   - The transaction is independent of the current queue of transactions, i.e. the sender and recipient aren't included yet
-- Generate a ZKP
+- Generate a ZKP and write it to the database
-- Once the server reaches phase 2, generate the ZKR and post it to the L1 smart contract
+- During the server's phase 2, generate the ZKR and post it to the L1 smart contract
 - Put the status of all transactions included in this ZKR to Success once the L1 transaction is accepted

 Notes: